Hell and Back Again: Film technique

 The documentary was filmed with a Canon EOS 5D Mark II in its entirety.
 This presented Dennis some challenges, he especially noted the sound, the image stabilization, the focus and the fact that the camera overheated in about 15 minutes due to the high temperatures in Afghanistan.
 He built a custom camera stabilizer rig with advanced sound equipment and attached it to his body armor when he was not filming.
 In addition, he focused the camera manually.
 Simply switching off the camera helped protect it against overheating.
 For his filming with Harris and his wife, he changed his equipment so it would be as compact as possible and non intrusive.
 He explained in an interview that his decision to use the Canon EOS 5D Mark II allowed him to combine the "aesthetics of photography" and the "ethics of journalism" with the "narrative documentary" to create an "impressive, comprehensive experience".

 In Afghanistan, Dennis used a zoom lens with a focal length of 24mm to 70mm with a maximum aperture of 2.8.
 Dennis founded the lens choice with the "diversity necessary to get wide and tight shots".
-He used two normal lenses in Yadkinville: a lens with a focal length of 35mm with a maximum aperture of 1.4 and a second with a focal length of 50 mm and a maximum aperture of 1.2.
+He used two normal lenses in Yadkinville: a lens with a focal length of 35 mm with a maximum aperture of 1.4 and a second with a focal length of 50 mm and a maximum aperture of 1.2.
 Due to the wide aperture he could even film in low light situations.